ethananselkelly/password-hash-app/README.md

 To learn React, check out the React documentation.

-I followed along with Ania Kubow's tutorial at https://www.youtube.com/watch?v=KPplWOCZd5A&t=555s&ab_channel=CodewithAniaKub%C3%B3w
+I followed along with Ania Kubow's tutorial at https://www.youtube.com/watch?v=KPplWOCZd5A&t=555s&ab_channel=CodewithAniaKub%C3%B3w.

+This was an exercise for me to learn more about password security.